BenPyton/ProceduralDungeon/ReadMe.md

 <summary><b>Can I have some sort of flow to the dungeon?
 Like have a secret room spawn only once and have boss rooms only spawn 4 rooms?</b></summary>

 > Yes, you can define the flow you want for your dungeon.
 It is the purpose of the plugin.\
-> There is the function [`ChooseNextRoomData`](https://benpyton.github.io/ProceduralDungeon/guides/Choose-Next-Room-Data) where you define what I call your "rules" of the dungeon.\
+> There is the function [`ChooseNextRoomData`][ChooseNextRoom] where you define what I call your "rules" of the dungeon.\
-> You can, for example, check a minimum number of room before spawning a secret room, and then don't spawn it if you already have one in the dungeon.
+> You can, for example, check a minimum number of room before spawning a secret room, and then don't spawn it if you already have one in the dungeon.\
+> If you need help on how to define your dungeon rules, you can check this [example](https://benpyton.github.io/ProceduralDungeon/guides/Best-Practices/Workflows/Dungeon-Generation-Algorithm) and get help on the [Discord server][Discord] dedicated to this plugin.

 </details>

 <details>
 <summary><b>Can I increase the difficulty of the dungeon?
 Lets say room level 1 is easy and room level 5 is hard, can I tell the dungeon to not go from level 1 to level 5?</b></summary>

-> Of course, you can.
-To do that sort of thing, you should create a child blueprint of `RoomData` class to add new parameters like a `DifficultyLevel`, which you can set value for each rooms in your `RoomData` assets.\
+> Of course, you can do that sort of thing!
+> For this difficulty example, you should create a child blueprint of `RoomData` class to add new parameters like a `DifficultyLevel`, which you can set a different value for each room in your `RoomData` assets.\
-> Then for example, in your [`ChooseNextRoomData`](https://benpyton.github.io/ProceduralDungeon/guides/Choose-Next-Room-Data) function you can choose a room depending on its difficulty level compared to the difficulty level of the previous room.
+> Then for example, in your [`ChooseNextRoomData`][ChooseNextRoom] function you can choose a room depending on its difficulty level compared to the difficulty level of the previous room.

 </details>